Travelling by rail, Katarina stopped off in Osaka to put a tick on her bucket list

 One of the most common phrases spoken by Olympic and Paralympic officials in their dealings with me was the importance of ‘legacy’.
 Both the Tokyo 2020 organising committee and the International Olympic Committee are intensely focused on avoiding the fate of several venues from previous games that ended up becoming obsolete once the events finished.

-To avoid this, the IOC wants to build venues that will have a purpose past the Games and are more willing to use temporary venues for sports that may not have longevity afterwards.
-Not only does this prevent empty eyesores in Games’ cities, but this shift also has another major benefit: financially it makes hosting the Games a more attractive proposition.
+To avoid this, the IOC wants to build venues from scratch that will have a purpose past the Games and are more willing to use temporary venues for sports that may not have longevity afterwards.
+Not only does this prevent empty eyesores in Games’ cities, but this shift also has another major benefit: financially, it makes hosting the Games a more attractive proposition.